 1. Eat an Anti-inflammatory Diet

 High-antioxidant foods and those that are “whole”/unprocessed help control RA symptoms best.
-Experts emphasize the importance of eating a healthy “arthritis diet” that includes healthy fats like olive oil and coconut oil, plenty of fresh vegetables and fruits, bone broth, high-sulfur foods and foods naturally high in omega-3s ( like wild-caught fish and nuts/seeds).
+Experts emphasize the importance of eating a healthy “arthritis diet” that includes healthy fats like olive oil and coconut oil, plenty of fresh vegetables and fruits, bone broth, high-sulfur foods and foods naturally high in omega-3s (like wild-caught fish and nuts/seeds).
 In fact, a 2018 human study revealed that rheumatoid arthritis (RA) patients who consumed fish more than twice a week experienced lower RA activity.
 For each additional serving of fish, patients reported even lower RA activity levels.
-(12) It’s also important to steer clear from foods that trigger inflammation — like added sugar, synthetic ingredients, hydrogenated/trans fats, fast foods, and common allergens like gluten or pasteurized dairy.
+(12) It’s also important to steer clear of foods that trigger inflammation — like added sugar, synthetic ingredients, hydrogenated/trans fats, fast foods and common allergens like gluten or pasteurized dairy.

 2. Stay Active